nent/nent/tools/docs/src/pages/routing/navigation/actions.md

 This tells the navigation system to go to the next [`n-view-prompt`](/components/n-view-prompt) route or back to the parent [`n-view`](/components/n-view) route.

-> This command has no effect outside of a `n-view-prompt` route.
+> ℹ️ Note: This command has no effect outside of a `n-view-prompt` route.

 ```html
 <n-action-activator activate="...">